HOWARD C. MANDEL, MD, FACOG

 Obstetrics and Gynecology Private Practice, Chair, Advisory Board

-Howard C. Mandel MD, FACOG, is a practicing obstetrician/gynecologist who has dedicated his life to the practice of high-quality health care and ensuring access to such care.
-To this end, Dr. Mandel’s extensive leadership in political advocacy and his education of the public has spanned over 35 years.
-He has held positions and chaired boards of directors of several nonprofit and educational institutions, served on advisory panels and councils, and received recognition for his leadership locally, statewide and nationally.
+Howard C. Mandel MD, FACOG, is a practicing obstetrician-gynecologist who has dedicated his life to the practice of high-quality health care and ensuring access to such care.
+To this end, Dr. Mandel’s extensive leadership in political advocacy and his education of the public has spanned more than 35 years.
+He has held positions and chaired boards of directors of several not-for-profit and educational institutions, served on advisory panels and councils, and received recognition for his leadership locally, statewide and nationally.

 Born in Brooklyn, New York, Dr. Mandel received his degrees from Johns Hopkins University and New York University School of Medicine.
-His exposure early on to the medical care of the indigent at both Johns Hopkins Hospital and Bellevue Hospital bonded him to the defense of those who could not help themselves.
-As a volunteer at the Saban Free Clinic for three decades, Dr. Mandel has advocated for equal access to health care for women, children, the homeless and the working poor.
+His exposure early to the medical care of underserved populations at both Johns Hopkins Hospital and Bellevue Hospital bonded him to the defense of those who could not help themselves.
+As a volunteer at the Saban (Los Angeles) Free Clinic for three decades, Dr. Mandel has advocated for equal access to health care for women, children, people who are homeless and the working poor.

-In addition to teaching and lecturing on topics such as ob-gyn emergencies, umbilical cord blood banking, menopause, women’s health and health care economics, he has appeared as an expert on numerous TV news and informational programs on NBC, ABC, CNN, KTLA, KCOP, E!
-Entertainment and UPN.
-He has made appearances on The Dennis Miller Show, The Mo Show, Strange Universe, Borderline and Medically Incorrect.
+In addition to teaching and lecturing on topics such as ob-gyn emergencies, umbilical cord blood banking, menopause, women’s health and health care economics, he has appeared as an expert on numerous television news and informational programs on NBC, ABC, CNN, KTLA, KCOP, E!
+Entertainment and UPN, and has made appearances on The Dennis Miller Show, The Mo Show, Strange Universe, Borderline and Medically Incorrect.